Git examples: Resetting, Undoing and Reverting Changes

 - To make git forget about a file instead, see untrack file

-To unstage (un-add) changes in some file, use git reset HEAD <file>
+To unstage (or un-add) changes in a file, use git reset HEAD <file>

 :